ryanwebber/bore/docs/index.md

 The specified out-of-source build directory for the project.
 Configured with `--build-dir`.

 ### `env.local_dir`
-The directory of the current build template being evaluated.

-### `env.root_dir`
-The root directory of the project.
-Specifically, this is equal to the `env.local_dir` of the top-level build template.
+The directory of the current build template being evaluated, relative to the root project directory.
+For the root build template, this is just an empty string.

 ### `rules`
 A table containing the system build rules.
 See [the list of build rules](#) for more details.
-The values of this table are also available in the global scope under the key name.
+The values of this table are also available in the global scope under the same name.

 ### `targets`
 Targets that are defined can be accessed through the global `targets` table.